Most Penalized College Football Teams In 2025

 PROMO CODE RW10

-RotoWire.com is breaking down the most penalized college football teams during the 2025 season.
-Your source for the best college football betting promos will update this weekly for the most current stats, to see which teams are the most disciplined.
-Using TeamRankings.com, we ranked teams based on a discipline score, which is found by taking Penalties per game + Penalty yards per game and dividing it by two. [(Penalties per game + penalty yards per game)/2]
+RotoWire.com, as part of our college football betting analysis, is breaking down the most penalized college football teams during the 2025 season, updating on a weekly basis for the most up-to-date stats.
+Using TeamRankings.com, we ranked teams based on a discipline score, which is found by taking Penalties per game + Penalty yards per game and dividing it by two. [(Penalties per game +penalty yards per game)/2]

 2025's Most Penalized College Football Teams: Weekly Rankings & Analysis